duke-maosa/duke-maosa/README.md

 # Welcome to @duke-maosa's GitHub Profile! 👋

 Greetings!
-I'm Duke , a dedicated full-stack developer with a passion for technology and a hunger for learning.
+I'm Duke , a dedicated full-stack developer with a passion for technology and learning.
 Here's a deeper insight into who I am:

 ## About Me